Frames and iFrames

 When a frame is used, it is preferable that it display a single page, or set of similar pages.
 Links that go outside of this limited set should open in a new window, or be avoided altogether.

 Many of the problems with frames are made worse by allowing users to have an extended browsing session within a frame, so it is best to break out of the frame sooner rather than later.

-If you think a frame may be appropriate for your site, please contact the Online Media Team.
+If you think a frame may be appropriate for your site, please contact the Web Team.